shaharyarrahmad/shops/clients/README.md

 ## Running an existing shop

 1. Go into the directory of a storefront with the command `cd cantastic`
-2. Tell NVM that we use Node v16 by executing the command `nvm use 16`
+2. Tell NVM that we use Node v16 by with the command `nvm use 16`
 3. Run `yarn` to install all dependencies
 4. Run `yarn gridsome develop` to run the project locally
+5. You can now see the storefront on `localhost:8080`

 ## Pushing changes